coruscating/codenames/README.md

 To-do
 -----

+- Don't let all of a category be one color
+- Show time since room active
-- Fully web-based mode
+- Fully web-based mode with chat
-- Clean up code